 Functional Study of a de novo missense variant in EBF3 linked to neurodevelopmental phenotypes

 In a 7-year-old male with neurodevelopmental phenotypes including hypotonia, ataxia, global developmental delay and expressive speech disorder, physicians and human geneticists at the National Institutes of Health Undiagnosed Diseases Project (UDP) identified a de novo missense variant (p.R163Q) in EBF3 (Early B-Cell Factor 3)15, a gene that encodes a COE (Collier/Olfactory-1/Early B-Cell Factor) family transcription factor.
 This case was submitted to the UDN MOSC in March 2016 for functional studies.
-To assess whether this gene was a good candidate for this case, the MOSC gathered human genetic and genomic information from OMIM (www.omim.org/), ClinVar (www.ncbi.nlm.nih.gov/clinvar/), ExAC [exac.broadinstitute.org/ (now expanded to gnomAD, gnomad.broadinstitute.org/)], Geno2MP (geno2mp.gs.washington.edu/Geno2MP/#/), DGV (dgv.tcag.ca/dgv/app/home), and DECIPHER (decipher.sanger.ac.uk/).
-In addition, the orthologous genes in key MO species were identified using the DIOPT tool (www.flyrnai.org/cgi-bin/DRSC_orthologs.pl), and further obtained gene expression and phenotypic information from individual MO databases [e.g. Wormbase (www.flyrnai.org/cgi-bin/DRSC_orthologs.pl), FlyBase (flybase.org/), ZFIN (zfin.org/) and MGI (www.informatics.jax.org/)].
-The informatics analyses performed for EBF3 and other pioneering studies in the UDN MOSC formed the basis for the later development of the MARRVEL resource (marrvel.org/) in 201730.
+To assess whether this gene was a good candidate for this case, the MOSC gathered human genetic and genomic information from OMIM , ClinVar , ExAC [(now expanded to gnomAD,], Geno2MP , DGV , and DECIPHER .
+In addition, the orthologous genes in key MO species were identified using the DIOPT tool , and further obtained gene expression and phenotypic information from individual MO databases [e.g. Wormbase, FlyBase , ZFIN and MGI ].
+The informatics analyses performed for EBF3 and other pioneering studies in the UDN MOSC formed the basis for the later development of the MARRVEL resource in 201730.

 The information gathered via this methodology indicated EBF3 was not associated with any known human genetic disorder at the time of analysis, and it was concluded that the p.R163Q variant was a good candidate based on the following information.
 (1) This variant had not been previously reported in control population databases (ExAC) and disease population database (Geno2MP), indicating that this is a very rare variant.
 (2) Based on ExAC, pLI (probability of LOF intolerance) score of this gene is 1.00 (pLI score ranges from 0.00 to 1.00).
 This indicates that there is a selective pressure against LOF variants in this gene in the general population and suggests that haploinsufficiency of this gene may cause disease.
 For more information on pLI score and its interpretation, please refer to the accompanying MARRVEL tutorial article in JoVE31 as well as related papers30,71.
 (3) The p.R163Q variant is located in the evolutionarily conserved DNA binding domain of this protein, suggesting that it may affect DNA binding or other protein function.
 (4) The p.R163 residue is evolutionarily conserved from C. elegans and Drosophila to human, suggesting that it may be critical for protein functional across species.
 (5) EBF3 orthologs have been implicated in neuronal development in multiple MO72 including C. elegans73, Drosophila74, Xenopus75and mice76.
 (6) During brain development in mice, Ebf3 was shown to function downstream of Arx (Aristaless-related homebox)77, a gene known to be associated with several epilepsy and intellectual disability syndromes in human78.
 Hence, these data together suggested that EBF3 is highly likely to be crucial to human neurodevelopment and that the p.R163Q variant may have functional consequences.